 Hugh Grant, and Laura Linney,

-This 2013 romantic comedy is a who's who of British talent, and a little US talent is thrown in to.
-Our favorite scene is most definitely Rowan Atkinson's ridiculous gift wrapping session and we also don't know how Emma Thompson didn't win an Oscar for her amazing crying scene.
+This 2013 romantic comedy is a who's who of British talent, and a little US talent is thrown in too.
+Our favorite scene is most definitely Rowan Atkinson's ridiculous gift-wrapping session and we also don't know how Emma Thompson didn't win an Oscar for her amazing crying scene.

 A must-see for any rom-com and Christmas love.